Starting Out – Creativity, Confidence and Credentials

 If you want to do a specific genre of makeup such as special occasion makeup in order to work freelance, you can choose a course which specialises in that.
 For those who want to be flexible enough to do theatrical and fashion makeup too, many longer and more in depth courses teach all aspects of makeup application.

 A good course will give you the confidence you need to work freelance and overcome challenges.
-With industry approved qualifications, it will be easier to acquire customers who are likely to ask about your credentials.
+With industry approved qualifications, it will be easier to acquire customers who may ask about your credentials.

 Choosing a Course

 Always aim for the highest certificate and most renowned course you can in order to set you apart from your peers in this competitive industry.